mui/material-ui/docs/pages/blog/2021-q1-update.md

   We have seen a significant influx of stars this quarter.
 - 👨‍👩‍👧‍👦 From 2,052 to 2,141 contributors on GitHub.
 We add on average one new contributor every day.
 - 💰 Grew gross revenue at +4%/week on average during the period.
-- 🏢 We have welcomed one new member to Material-UI: [Matheus](/blog/matheus-wichman-joining/).
+- 🏢 We have welcomed one new member to MUI: [Matheus](/blog/matheus-wichman-joining/).

 ## Our roadmap intent for Q2 2021